AxisCommunications/acap-runtime/README.md

 Whereas the standard ACAP runtime Docker image will install the service as an ACAP application, the containerized version allows to run it in a container on the device.
 This requires that [Docker ACAP][docker-acap] is installed and running on the device.

 Pre-built containerized images are available on [axisecp/acap-runtime][docker-hub-acap-runtime] with tags on the form `<version>-<ARCH>-containerized`.
-To include the containerized ACAP runtime server in a project for an `armv7hf` device, it can e.g. be included in a `docker-compose.yml` file:
+To include the containerized ACAP runtime server in a project for an `armv7hf` device, it can be included in a `docker-compose.yml` file.
+The following is an illustrative example of how the service can be set up with docker-compose.
+For a full description see one of the working project examples below.

 ```yml
 version: '3.3'